 A growing number of our everyday devices have the ability to collect, store, and communicate stories about us: your likes, your habits, your movements, your locations, even your emotions.
 Often we have no choice what is gathered and shared.
 Woven together, these aggregated data points form a story about you that is valuable for companies, third parties, and governments.
 But is it you?
 Is this the story you would choose to tell about yourself?
 The Tell Tale Quilt imagines a future where the textiles knitted into our lives also have the ability to collect and share information.
 Will this new layer of intimate details stitch a more complete story of you or further obfuscate it?
 Perhaps more importantly, which option would we want?

 Technical documentation can be found here.
+To listen to a fabric speaker, see video below:

 Created during a month-long residency at Laboratory in Spokane, WA.